RichardByrne95/CI-MS4-TuckIn/README.md

 ### Delivery Time Timezone Issues

 -    Upon starting the project, the 'TIME_ZONE' property in 'settings.py' was set to 'Europe/Dublin' to reflect the localised nature of the service.
 Each datetime object was also given the same time zone to make it an 'aware' datetime object.
 However, it was discovered upon viewing an order after submission, that the 'Europe/Dublin' timezone was being interpreted as '+0025' instead of '+0100'.
 This was later found out to be caused by the datetime objects ['not working' with pytz](http://pytz.sourceforge.net/#localized-times-and-date-arithmetic) for many time zones.
 As such, the project and all datetime objects were reverted to UTC via Django's 'timezone.utc' class.
-Some issues still persist depending on the device of the user, which would require further examination before becoming a commercial product.
+Issues still persist depending on the device of the user, which would require further examination before becoming a commercial product.
 In a transnational commercial example, the timezone of the user and the restaurant would be calculated separately so as to avoid errors.
+As such, the application does not currently adapt to daylight savings time.
+Therefore depending on when the examiner views this project, the delivery times may be an hour behind.

 ### Other/Misc